Talks

 Stanford University

-View on CNS WebsiteNeil Perry's doctoral thesis defense covering three areas: the security of AI-generated code, helping protesters communicate safely in sensitive settings, and cryptographic approaches to nuclear arms control verification.
+Read the ThesisNeil Perry's doctoral thesis defense covering three areas: cryptographic approaches to nuclear arms control verification, the security of AI-generated code, and helping protesters communicate safely in sensitive settings.

 Your donation helps protect the world.

-Your support funds research that governments and international organizations can actually use.
-This is about preventing disasters, not reacting after lives are lost.
+Your support funds research that governments and international organizations can truly implement.
+This is about preventing disaster instead of responding to crises after they occur.
+Help us protect lives and donate today.